A quick introduction

 A Vector Processing Unit is a small independent processor designed to operate vectors, in particular, vectors made of four

 floats.
-These processors are so fast that they only spend only one cycle per operation, which can be extremely convenient for geometry processing.
+These processors are so fast that they only spend one cycle per operation, which can be extremely convenient for geometry processing.
 Though they exhibit similar unstandardised behaviour to the CPU’s FPU.

 VPUs are made of the following components: